UR-DataScience/electric-book/book/text/chapter_03.md

 cout << "You are a great person." << endl;
 ```

-The characters "You are " are sent to the output stream.
+The characters `"You are "` are sent to the output stream.
 The
 expression `age >= 65` is evaluated.
-If the result is true, the
+If the result is `true`, the
-characters "a senior." are sent to the output stream.
+characters `"a senior."` are sent to the output stream.
 If the result
-is false, the expression age >= 19 is evaluated.
+is `false`, the expression `age >= 19` is evaluated.
 If the result
-is true,the characters "an adult." are sent to the output stream.
+is `true`, the characters `"an adult."` are sent to the output stream.
 If
-the result is false, the expression age >= 13 is evaluated.
+the result is `false`, the expression `age >= 13` is evaluated.
 If the
-result is true,the characters "a teenager." are sent to the output
+result is `true`,the characters `"a teenager."` are sent to the output
 stream.
-If the result is false, the expression "a child. is sent to the
+If the result is `false`, the expression `"a child."` is sent to the
 output stream.
 In any case above, the next statement to be executed
-sends the the characters "You are a great person." to the output
+sends the the characters `"You are a great person."` to the output
 stream.

-**Notice:** once age has a value, only one statement is selected to be
+>**NOTE:** Once age has a value, only one statement is selected to be
 executed.
 If we add braces to the program segment, it would be easy to
 read.
 Let's look at it now: